pazz/alot/docs/source/usage/modes/thread.rst

         comma separated list of tags

     optional arguments
-        :---all: tag all messages in thread.
+        :---all: tag all messages in thread
-        :---no-flush: postpone a writeout to the index (Defaults to: 'True').
+        :---no-flush: postpone a writeout to the index (defaults to: 'True')

 .. _cmd.thread.retagprompt: